alsaibie/me319/prelabs/prelab5.md

 }
 ```

-In this first case, we create a character array of size 200, then pass the character array pointer to the function `Serial.readBytesUntil()` and specify that it should ready characters until a new line terminator is read, or that 200 characters have been read.
+In this first case, we create a character array of size 200, then pass the character array pointer to the function `Serial.readBytesUntil()` and specify that it should read characters until a new line terminator is read, or that 200 characters have been read.

 The following is the implementation of the function in the arduino `Stream.cpp` file.
 ```cpp